Aortic Artery

 Treatments:

 Acute type B is treated by controlling the blood pressure, relieving the pain, and perfusing the organs.
 If the dissection is chronic, it may cause an enlargement (aneurysm) of the aorta.
 Depending on the circumstances, minimally invasive stent grafts or open surgery can be required.
-Emergency treatment is needed if you are experiencing a lack of blood flow to an organ or a limb or bleeding.
+Emergency treatment is needed if you are experiencing a lack of blood flow to an organ or a limb, or bleeding.
 Usually, treatment is an endovascular stent graft, a minimally invasive procedure to reline the torn aorta and repair the dissection..

-Aortic Artery Care
+Aortic Artery Procedures

-Open Surgery Options
+Open Aortic Surgery

 open surgical aortic aneurysm repair